INMENR/FFBypasser-GUI/Readme.md

 ```

 3. Reads the `hx-redirect` response header.
-4. Stores the direct URL.
+4. Stores the direct download URL.
-5. Repeats until all links are processed.
+5. Repeats until every link has been processed.

 ## Example Output